 If probate has been obtained, the executor may open a deposit account or an investment account in the estate’s name with a bank.
 Alternatively this can be accomplished by way of a solicitor’s trust account.

 Gifts to charities

 The organisation’s name as well as the particular branch intend to benefit from the gift should be clear from the will.
-Sometime a particular fund – eg in relation to a hospital or university – may also be specified.
+Sometimes a particular fund – like in relation to a hospital or university – may also be specified.
 The executor should ensure the payment is directed precisely according to the testator’s wishes and a receipt is obtained for payment.

 If the particular will does not so specify, legal advice should be obtained.